SeedHosein/myshop/README.md

+# **Warning:The project is under development.
+Any use of this project is at your own risk.**

-# Cheragh Khane (چراغ خانه) E-commerce Platform
+# myshop E-commerce Platform

-Cheragh Khane is a full-featured e-commerce platform built with Django.
+myshop is a full-featured e-commerce platform built with Django.
 It provides a complete online shopping experience, from product browsing to checkout, along with a powerful dashboard for store management.
 The project is primarily in Persian (fa-ir).

 ## Key Features